Long-time behavior of Ricci flow on some complex surfaces: Proof of Theorem

 \section{Proof of Theorem \ref{thm1}}

 In this section we use the analytic setup of \cite{Brendle-Kapouleas (2017)} to prove Theorem \ref{thm1}.
-We use a fixed point theorem to show the existence of a K\"ahler-Ricci flow that is $K(t)$-biLipschitz close to the model flow, where $K(t) = 1 + O \left( t^{- \frac12 + \epsilon} \right)$ as $t \rightarrow \infty$.
+We use a fixed point theorem to show the existence of a K\"ahler-Ricci flow that is $K(t)$-biLipschitz close to the model flow, where $K(t) = 1 + O \left( t^{- \frac13 + \epsilon} \right)$ as $t \rightarrow \infty$.
 Since many of the details are as in \cite{Brendle-Kapouleas (2017)}, we just outline the main steps.
-We then use the parabolic Schauder estimate to improve this to $K(t) = 1 + O \left( t^{- 1+\epsilon} \right)$.
+A subsequent parabolic Schauder estimate improves this to $K(t) = 1 + O \left( t^{- \: \frac23 +\epsilon} \right)$ as stated in Theorem \ref{thm1}.

 We first define certain weighted H\"older norms, where the weighting is crucial for the proof.

 \begin{definition} Given $\alpha \in (0,1)$ and $\gamma, \sigma, \Lambda > 0$, let $\parallel u \parallel_{X^{0, \alpha}_{\gamma,\sigma,\Lambda}}$ be the supremum of